Shriram-Coder99/Java-Chat/README.md

 2. Run the server application first.
 The server will then wait for clients to connect.
 Then, run the clients.

-3. The rest is pretty straightforward.Use attach to send a file across the network and download to retrieve a file from the MySQL database.
+3. The rest is pretty straightforward.Send messages using the send button and use attach to send a file across the network and download to retrieve a file from the MySQL database.